GandhiCloudLab/waiops350-install-blog/README.md

-# IBM Cloud Pak for Watson AIOps 3.5.0 Installation
+# Simple scripts to install Watson AIOps 3.5.0

-This document explains about Installing IBM Watson AIOps 3.5.0 on IBM ROKS by using the installation scripts.
+This document explains about how to install IBM Watson AIOps 3.5.0 on IBM ROKS by using the installation scripts.

 The following 3 deployments are possible using this script and to be installed in different clusters.